+I like thinking about systems and how to best formalize them from a market structure perspective.
 How they form, why they fail, what emerges from the wreckage.
 Mostly I'm trying to understand information failure: who knows what, who can't know what, and what happens in the gap.

 If I had to frame what I like thinking about the most, I would call it exploring legibility, order and systems that have convexity dynamics.

 A social casino with spot market interactions.
 Users play and win long-tail assets.
 A system for taking non-rotational capital and injecting it into spot markets.
+Brand ambassadors FaZe Kay and Bryce Hall; ecosystem partners included the Solana Foundation and Raydium.
+I was working with my close friend and Head of Growth Gritcult on distribution.

 Building the European version of dv01.
 A plumbing engine for securitization that we built with some of my best friends from the LSE.